 - Spending Behavior: Once you’ve begun to sell products, figure out which products are purchased more frequently.
 Do they purchase the premium grade candles, or the best value candles?
 What scents sell the most?
-Do customers shop more during sale or deal promotions?
+Do customers shop more during sales or deal promotions?

 - Brand: How you present your candles will most likely determine who purchases them.
 If you promote more spa-like quality, you will most likely attract people who work a lot, enjoy relaxing scents, or even people who run spas.

 - Buyer Persona: Following branding, think about who your ideal customer would be.
 Do they live in rural areas and love baked good scents, or do they live in the city and enjoy ocean and sultry scents?
 How much is this buyer typically willing to spend?
 Do they buy candles as gifts, for themselves, or even for their office and business?